joxeankoret/diaphora/index.md

 As with any open source project, any form of help for this project is highly appreciated.
 You can submit your own patches, make feature requests, report bugs or <a href="#donate">donate</a> to support the development of Diaphora.

+## Features

+Diaphora has support for several unique features not available in other program diffing tools, namely:

+ * Exporting and importing structures and enumerations.
+ * Exporting and importing pseudo-code comments.
+ * Generic matching heuristics based on the pseudo-code and its AST (Abstract Syntax Tree).
+ * Visually diffing pseudo-codes.
+ * Support for directly matching and diffing from source codes (using the, for now, independent tool [Pigaios](https://github.com/joxeankoret/pigaios) until it's integrated into Diaphora).

+It also supports all of the most common features that one might expect from a program diffing tool:

+ * Support for diffing patches.
+ * Support for exporting and import symbols (function names, prototypes, global names, etc...).
+ * Support for diffing assembler.
+ * Support for diffing control flow graphs.
+ * Rudimentary support for matching call graphs.
+ * Support for graph based heuristics.
+ * Support for constants based heuristics.

+...and a long-long number of other features.

 ## Getting help and asking for features

 You can join the [mailing list](https://groups.google.com/forum/?hl=es#!forum/diaphora) to ask for help, new features, report issues, etc...
 For reporting bugs, however, I recommend using the [issues tracker](https://github.com/joxeankoret/diaphora/issues).
 You can also check the [Wiki](https://github.com/joxeankoret/diaphora/wiki) that answers some of the most common questions.